The work of the ITER Organization is supervised by its governing body, the ITER Council

-The ITER Council comprises four representatives per ITER Member.
-The Chair and Vice-Chair of the Council are elected from amongst the Members and can hold office for up to four years.
-Meetings are held at least twice a year; a communiqué is issued to the press after each meeting.
+The ITER Council comprises representatives of the seven Members.
+The Chair and Vice-Chair of the Council are elected on a rotating basis from among its members.
+Meetings are held at least twice a year; a press release

-- The role of the Science and Technology Advisory Committee is to advise the Council on science and technology issues that arise during the course of ITER construction and operation.
+- The Science and Technology Advisory Committee (STAC) advises the ITER Council on science and technology issues that arise during the course of ITER construction and operation.
 Members of the Committee are chosen for their outstanding technical qualifications and experience.

-- The Management Advisory Committee advises the Council on strategic management issues during the development of the ITER project such as budget allocations, the effective application of privileges and immunities to the Organization and the staff, and recommended administrative action to facilitate the work of the project.
+The Management Advisory Committee (MAC) advises the ITER Council on strategic management issues during the development of the ITER project such as budget allocations, the effective application of privileges and immunities to the Organization and the staff, and recommended administrative action to facilitate the work of the project.

 Members of the Financial Audit Board meet at ITER Headquarters every year in March to audit the previous year's accounts.